ronakjethwa/ronakjethwa.photos/src/about.md

 # {{ heading }}

 👋 Hi, I'm {{ site.author.firstName }} {{ site.author.lastName}}.
-I love capturing moments through my lens.
-I am currently based out of San Francisco, California.
+I am currently based out of San Francisco, California and love capturing moments.

+My favorite subjects include breathtaking landscapes, candid street photography, and the intricate details of nature.
+I believe every photograph tells a story, and I strive to convey narratives through a different lens.

 You can read more about me at <a href="{{ site.author.dotcom }}" target="_blank">https://ronakjethwa.com</a>.
 Feel free to email on <a href="mailto:{{ site.author.email }}" target="_blank">{{ site.author.email }}</a> if you want to chat.